 So gone are my soundbars and in comes a dedicated 5.1 system for my home theater and 2.1 system for my PC.
 And the choices are many again.
 I thought about so many different speakers, especially for the bookshelves.

-For receivers, I looked at Denon, Onkyo, Marantz, Yamaha, Pioneer, Sony and went with the Marantz NR1510 ($700) mainly because of its smaller frame, which made it easier to fit under my TV (I actually had to buy a TV stand to raise my LG C9 up a bit more though).
+For receivers, I looked at Denon, Onkyo, Marantz, Yamaha, Pioneer, Sony and went with the Marantz NR1510 ($800 MRSP, got it for $700) mainly because of its smaller frame, which made it easier to fit under my TV (I actually had to buy a TV stand to raise my LG C9 up a bit more though).
 In addition it had the streaming services support and all the I/O I was looking for.
 If I had a bigger budget and used my HT more, I might gone for an Anthem receiver though for the ARC room correction.
 I decided I didn’t need a dedicated streamer like the Blusound Node or more expensive options like the Naim Uniti or Simaudio Moon ACE since I would just play music mostly from my PC using my desktop system.

 So in total I got a $3k system for $2300.
 Fit under my $3k budget and still had money to spare.
 Home theater upgrade done.

 Total cost of home theater system: $2300 ($700 Marantz NR1510 + $300 ML 2is + $400 ML Dynamo 400 + $300 ML 8i + $600 ML 15is)

 Then it comes to my PC system.
 There was ALOT of bookshelf speakers and integrated amps I contemplated.